-Back in the days of Windows 98 and before, Microsoft included a Registry Cleaner, RegClean or regclean.exe along with the Windows operating system, which was discontinued from Windows XP onwards.
+Back in the days of Windows 98 and before, Microsoft included a Registry Cleaner, RegClean or regclean.exe along with the Windows operating system.
+This was discontinued from Windows XP onwards.
 This post, which is for information purposes only, talks about RegClean & RegMaid, the phased out Registry Cleaners from Microsoft.

 RegClean and RegMaid